moinsen-dev/testronaut/memory-bank/progress.md

 4. ✅ Analyzer improved for better subcommand detection
 5. 🚧 Collection warnings for test classes with constructors
 6. ❌ Error handling implementation needed

+## Prioritization

+Current priority is to complete Phase 001 by addressing the remaining test coverage issues, particularly in the CLI commands module, and then proceed to Phase 002.

+## Decisions

+- ✅ Rename TestCase, TestPlan and TestGenerator classes to avoid pytest collection warnings
+- ✅ Use a mock CLI implementation for functional tests to avoid dependency issues

+## Overall Progress

+- **Total phases completed**: 0.95/2 (47.5%)
+- **Current coverage**: 72%
+- **Current phase**: Phase 001 (Testing Infrastructure)